Choosing blue color in chroma makes sense in the world of editing. Let’s see this from a different perspective.

-Chroma Key Blue is the alternative colour used for green screens – it is also known as Chroma Blue and is valued at approximately 2728C in the Pantone colour matching system (PMS).
+Chroma Key Blue is the alternative color used for green screens – it is also known as Chroma Blue and is valued at approximately 2728C in the Pantone color matching system (PMS).

 Shooting with Blue

-All colours in our visual range are made up of a combination of the three primary colours red, blue, and green.
-In the chroma shoot or blue screen process, an actor or object is filmed against an evenly lit (i.e. entirely one colour) blue screen.
-In the compositing process, the blue colour in chroma or blue element (i.e. the background screen) is removed via a colour separation process.
+All colors in our visual range are made up of a combination of the three primary colors red, blue, and green.
+In the chroma shoot or blue screen process, an actor or object is filmed against an evenly lit (i.e. entirely one color) blue screen.

-With advancement in digital technology, it has completely replaced the traditional compositing processes, the colour of the background screen is becoming less important as greater accuracy in colour separation can be achieved with computers.
+With advancement in digital technology, it has completely replaced the traditional composting processes; the color of the background screen is becoming less important as greater accuracy in color separation can be achieved with computers.

-- In the television series Lois & Clarke: The New Adventures of Superman, the Man of Steel was filmed against a green screen for the flying shots to prevent his blue tights from disappearing into the composited background.
+In the television series Lois & Clark: The New Adventures of Superman, the Man of Steel was filmed against a green screen for the flying shots to prevent his blue tights from disappearing into the composited background.

 Important Technique for Chroma Shoot

-A chroma key subject during chroma shoot must not wear clothing similar in colour to the chroma key colour(s) (unless intentional), because the clothing may be replaced with the background video.
+A chroma key subject during chroma shoot must not wear clothing similar in color to the chroma key color(s) (unless intentional), because the clothing may be replaced with the background video.
 An example of intentional use of this is when an actor wears a blue covering over a part of his body to make it invisible in the final shot.